caiorss/Functional-Programming/README.md

 ![](images/haskellLogo.png)

-The purpose of this tutorial is to illustrate functional programming concepts in Haskell programing language by providing reusable and useful pieces of codes, examples, case study and applications.
+The purpose of this tutorial is to illustrate functional programming concepts in the Haskell programing language by providing reusable and useful pieces of codes, examples, case study and applications.

 Notes: